Benefits of Being Financially Stable | Children's Bureau

 Benefits of Being Financially Stable

 Being financially stable has tremendous benefits for our overall health and well-being, extending far beyond the ability to pay bills on time.
-Below we will define what is financial stability and talk about how it can affect your life.
+Below, we will define financial stability and discuss how it can affect your life.

 Mental Health

-- There was an even higher correlation between suicide and debt.
-Research has found that those who complete suicide are eight times more likely to be in debt than not.
+• There is a higher correlation between suicide and debt.
+Research has found that those who have died from it are eight times more likely to be in debt than not.

-- Furthermore, individuals who are in debt were far more likely to exhibit signs of a substance use disorder, such as problems with drinking or drug dependence.
+• Individuals who are in debt are far more likely to exhibit signs of a substance use disorder, such as problems with drinking or drug dependence.

-- Short-term debt may place people at the highest risk of depression.
-One study found that short-term debt places individuals at the highest risk for depressive disorders.
+• Short-term debt may place people at the highest risk of depression.
+One study found that it places individuals at the highest risk for depressive disorders.
 Furthermore, unmarried people, those who are nearing retirement age, and individuals who are less educated were particularly vulnerable to the harmful effects of stress associated with credit cards and overdue bills.

 Stress and Overall Health

-While chronic stress of any kind contributes to a myriad of long-lasting physical health issues, anxiety about money in particular has its own set of disadvantages.
-According to Elizabeth Scott, MS, an author wellness coach who specializes in stress management and quality of life, references the following as the primary issues resulting from financial stress:
+Chronic stress of any kind contributes to a myriad of long-lasting physical health issues, but anxiety about money, in particular, has its own set of disadvantages.
+According to Elizabeth Scott, MS, an author and wellness coach specializing in stress management and quality of life, the following are the primary issues resulting from financial stress.

-- As mentioned above, those who are experiencing financial stress are more likely to engage in unhealthy coping behaviors.
-These can include drinking, smoking, overeating, or other unhealthy mechanisms in response to their anxiety.
+Those who experience financial stress are more likely to engage in unhealthy behavior like drinking, smoking, overeating, or other harmful mechanisms in response to their anxiety.
 Unfortunately, this leads to more stress, which is associated with even more health risks.

-- Less money for self-care.
-Those who are struggling to make ends meet are far less likely to choose to pay for “extra” things like chiropractic care or preventative measures, or even basic healthcare or dentalcare, when meeting basic necessities is a priority.
-Unfortunately, when small health issues go unchecked, they can turn into larger problems – in turn leading to more stress in the long run.
+Those struggling to make ends meet are far less likely to choose to pay for “extra” things like chiropractic care, preventative measures, or even healthcare or dental care when meeting basic necessities is a priority.
+Unfortunately, when minor health issues go unchecked, they can turn into larger problems, leading to more stress in the long run.

-- Less sleep.
-When individuals are under financial stress, they often experience trouble sleeping (or working long hours) which can add up to a sleep deficit over time.
-Not only does this cause chronic fatigue, but it impairs immune functioning and cognitive abilities, while also causing additional moodiness.
+When individuals are under financial stress, they often experience trouble sleeping or working long hours, which can add to a sleep deficit over time.
+This not only causes chronic fatigue but also impairs immune functioning and cognitive abilities while causing additional moodiness.

-- Unhealthy emotions: Financial strain, and especially debt, can cause unhealthy emotions that can take a tremendous toll on your health.
-There is often anxiety, frustration, and a sense of hopelessness that comes along with increasing debt and the inability to even pay the accruing interest.
+Financial strain, especially debt, can cause unhealthy emotions that tremendously affect your health.
+There is often anxiety, frustration, and a sense of hopelessness that comes along with increasing debt and the inability even to pay the accruing interest.
 This only causes additional stress and poor mental health and well-being overall.

-Being financially stable can help reduce the devastating effects of chronic stress on our bodies and minds, and the cycle of stress that can occur when living paycheck to paycheck.
+Being financially stable can help reduce the devastating effects of chronic stress on our bodies and minds and the cycles that occur when living paycheck to paycheck.

 Stability in the Family

-It may be a given that being financially stable allows you to pay household bills on time and readily meet the needs of your family, but did you know that it contributes to the strength of our relationships and family wellbeing as a whole?
+It may be a given that being financially stable allows you to pay household bills on time and readily meet your family’s needs.
+However, did you know that it contributes to the strength of our relationships and family well-being as a whole?
 First and foremost, marriages and romantic relationships fare better without the added pressure of financial stress.
-In one survey, one third of couples reported finances to be the most stressful facet of their relationship, followed by intimacy at a very distant second (11 percent), children (9 percent) and in-laws (4 percent).
+In one survey, one-third of couples reported finances to be the most stressful facet of their relationship, followed by intimacy at a very distant second (11%), children (9%), and in-laws (4%).

-Overall, money was the source of marital tensions for 84% of respondents, and 13% reported fighting about money several times a month (with the disagreement about financial priorities topping the list of problems).
-Fortunately, financial stability and open communication can help create a healthier and happier relationship, which will overflow into the rest of the home.
+Overall, money was the source of marital tensions for 84% of respondents.
+13% reported fighting about it several times a month, with disagreement about financial priorities topping the list of problems.
+Fortunately, economic stability and open communication can help create a healthier and happier relationship, which will overflow into the rest of the home.

 For example, most adults report that they overheard their parents arguing about money when they were children.
-Not only does this create tension in the home, but it inadvertently affects children as well.
-For families who are living with chronic financial stress, that anxiety about making ends meet often spills over onto children.
+This not only creates tension in the home but also inadvertently affects children.
+For families living with chronic financial stress, that anxiety about making ends meet often spills over onto children.

-Additionally, while not every financially unstable household meets the federal criteria for poverty, many do – and research has shown the tremendous impact of poverty on children.
-In fact, about 15 million children (approximately 21% of all children) in the United States live in families with incomes below the federal poverty threshold.
-It is important to keep in mind that children are more vulnerable to negative consequences of poverty than adults.
+Additionally, while not every financially unstable household meets the federal poverty criteria, many do.
+Research has shown the tremendous impact of poverty on children.
+About 27 million children under the age of 18 live in low-income families in the United States, and 38% of those children live below the poverty threshold.
+It is important to remember that children are more vulnerable to negative consequences than adults.

-Poor children are also disproportionately more likely to attend schools in districts with fewer resources, less funding from local tax dollars, less parental involvement due to longer, lower wage working hours, and facilities that are inadequate.
-Furthermore, families living in poverty may not have access to adequate resources to meet even the most basic needs of their children, let alone their wants.
-Being financially stable reduces these and other risks associated with poverty and financial stress.
+Poor children are also disproportionately more likely to attend schools in districts with fewer resources, less funding from local tax dollars, and less parental involvement due to longer, lower-wage working hours and inadequate facilities.
+Furthermore, families living in poverty may not have access to adequate resources to meet even their children’s most basic needs, let alone their wants.
+Being financially stable reduces these and other poverty and financial stress risks.

-Also, kids who grow up in a household that is financially stable will look for ways to be financially stable themselves!
-Not only is it important to teach children about money, but parents themselves can serve as role models.
-Showing children the importance of financial stability, as well as the benefits, will help lay a foundation for their future financial health and success in adulthood.
+Also, kids who grow up in a financially stable household will look for ways to be economically stable themselves!
+It is important to teach children about money; parents can serve as role models.
+Showing children the importance of financial stability and its benefits will help lay a foundation for their future economic health and success in adulthood.

 Becoming Financially Stable

-While financial stability brings a host of great benefits, it requires hard work, motivation, and intentionality (and sometimes backtracking!) to get there.
-No matter where you are in your financial journey, here are some tips to increase your financial health in the new year:
+Financial stability brings a host of great benefits, but it requires hard work, motivation, intentionality, and sometimes backtracking!
+No matter where you are in your financial journey, here are some tips to increase your financial health in the new year.

-- Create a budget.
-You can search online for templates, or create one that suits your preferences and lifestyle.
-When making a budget, it is important to remember to set realistic goals, seperate your needs from your wants, identify and allocate your income and expenses, and modify for seasonal expenses (such as birthdays, other holidays, back-to-school shopping, oil changes, annual vehicle registration, or prolonged days off from work).
-Overall, a budget should be used to make a plan and stick to it.
+You can search online for templates or create one that suits your preferences and lifestyle.
+When making a budget, it is important to remember to set realistic goals, separate your needs from your wants, identify and allocate your income and expenses, and modify for seasonal costs like birthdays, other holidays, back-to-school shopping, oil changes, annual vehicle registration, or prolonged days off from work.
+Use a budget to make a plan and stick with it.
 When creating your budget, show your kids how to do it themselves.
-This is a great lesson to teach your children how to be financial independent adults later on in life.
+This is a great lesson to teach your children how to be financially independent adults later in life.

-- Use cash when possible.
-Using a payment method on your phone such as PayPal or Apple Pay, credit cards, or even debit cards all point to what some financial consultants call “auto-pilot spending.”
-If you’re running on auto-pilot, you’re much more likely to overspend.
+Using a payment method on your phone, such as PayPal or Apple Pay, credit cards, or even debit cards, all point to what some financial consultants call “auto-pilot spending.”
+You’re much more likely to overspend if you’re running on auto-pilot.
 Using cash allows you to “feel” the money physically leaving your hands, which decreases compulsive spending.
-Similarly, don’t go grocery shopping when you’re hungry and avoid online browsing when you’re tired or not concentrating well.
+Similarly, don’t go grocery shopping when you’re hungry, and avoid online browsing when you’re tired or not concentrating well.
 These behaviors too often result in impulsive and sometimes costly spending.

-- Make a plan to reduce and eventually eliminate all debt.
 There are some great online resources that can help, ranging from example payment plans to debt tracking sheets.
-Start by tackling your smallest debt first, and work up to the larger amounts!
-See where you can allocate more money during the week and move it towards your savings.
+Start by tackling your smallest debt first and work up to the larger amounts!
+See where to allocate more weekly money and move it towards your savings.
 Even a small amount will help in the long run.
-A little extra money each week can work significantly in your favor in regards to the interest you’re paying.
+A little extra each week can work significantly in your favor regarding the interest you’re paying.

-- In addition to addressing old debt, avoid accruing any new debt.
-Most forms of consumer debt are easily obtained but have both outright and hidden fees, as well as extremely high interest rates.
-It may be tempting, but it’s important to stay focused on your financial priorities.
+Most forms of consumer debt are easily obtained but can also have hidden fees and extremely high interest rates.
+While it may be tempting, staying focused on your financial priorities is essential.

-- Start saving – even if it’s just a little!
-Having even a small savings can help in times when new debt seems like the only option, and you will be less likely to take out quick loans or swipe a credit card.
-Pay yourself first in the form of putting small amounts of money away.
-It will also help reduce stress because you will know that you have a small buffer in the case of a true emergency.
+Even a small savings can help when new debt seems like the only option.
+If you pay yourself first by putting small amounts of money away, you will be less likely to take out quick loans or swipe a credit card.
+It will also help reduce stress because you will know that you have a small buffer in the case of an actual emergency.

-- Have a safety net in place.
-In addition to a savings account, it is important to have a plan for life changes or crises.
+In addition to a savings account, it is crucial to have a plan for life changes or crises.
 For example, do you have available sick leave at work or disability coverage?
 What about life insurance?
-If something were to happen and you were unable to work or lost your job, what would be your next steps?
-Planning for the unforeseeable future can help both you and your loved ones have peace of mind.
+What would be your next steps if something happened and you could not work or lost your job?
+Planning for the unforeseeable future can help you and your loved ones have peace of mind.

 Sources